fahidjavid/stars-rating/README.txt

 2. Enable/Disable 'Stars Rating' for the posts, pages and custom post types comments individually.
 3. Comments with their ratings and an average rating above comments.
 4. Rating option in comment form.
+5. Shortcode <strong>[stars_rating_avg]</strong> to display average rating anywhere in the post/page

 == Changelog ==

+= 1.2.0 =

+* Added show/hide support for average rating above comments section
+* Added "[stars_rating_avg]" shortcode support to display average rating in the post/page content area or loop
+* Set the rating option in the comment form to 5 stars by default

 = 1.1.0 =